enseadaio/enseada/README.md

 repositories, users and access control.
 CouchDB is a web-native database written in Erlang and based on web technologies like HTTP and JSON.

-Enseada stores packages in distributed and fault-tolerant data storage services.
-By default it stores them as file attachments in CouchDB, so no configuration is needed.
-This works well if the number and size of packages is fairly low.
+Enseada stores packages in distributed and fault-tolerant object storage services.
+See [Supported storage providers](#supported-storage-providers) for the complete list.
-Cloud object storage services are also supported and are recommended for production use.

 ## Supported package repositories